-The package draws on a range of CBID packages developed and rolled out in Malawi, Zambia, and Zanzibar between 2016-2021.
+The package draws on a range of CBID packages developed and rolled out in Malawi, Zambia, and Zanzibar between 2016-2022.
 NAD worked in collaboration with Flourish Development Consulting UK, the Malawi Council for the Handicapped (MACOHA), the CBR Zambia Support Programme, the Madrasa Early Childhood Programme Zanzibar (MECPZ) and many of their partners and collaborators in all three countries.
-The Universal package was piloted in Uganda in collaboration with NAD Uganda and other stakeholders who gave valuable feedback.
-Our grateful thanks to the Governments in all four countries, and to all of the individuals and organizations that have contributed to the development of this training package, or whose resources have been drawn on for the sessions.
+Our grateful thanks to the Governments and OPDs in all three countries, and to all of the individuals and organizations involved.

 Our grateful thanks are also extended to the World Health Organization (WHO).
-The CBR Guidelines are the primary resource for the training, along with the UN Convention on the Rights of Persons with Disabilities (UN CRPD) Most of the illustrations within the training package are reproduced with the kind permission of WHO.
+The CBR Guidelines are the primary resource for the training, along with the UN Convention on the Rights of Persons with Disabilities (UN CRPD).
+Most of the illustrations within the training package are reproduced with the kind permission of WHO.